conan513/Mercenary/docs/Mangos/mangos_readme.md

 #READ CAREFULLY!

 These edits are important.
 Make sure you add them all.
-If you need help view the diff files. mercenary_bot is the Mercenary's Script Name in this project.
+If you need help view the diff file(s). mercenary_bot is the Mercenary's Script Name in this project.
 It should not be changed unless you know what you are doing.

+This particular README is for manually implementing this system.

 Apply the sqls!
 Don't forget to setup mercenary_gossip.cpp in the ScriptLoader!